Menbenny/portfolio/README.md

 # Porfolio #

-This repository projects a collection of the skills and projects accumulated throughout the Developer's Institute learning course
+This repository showcases a collection of skills and projects accumulated throughout the Developer's Institute learning course